IoanCosarca/Bistro-Application/README.md

 The following type of products can be ordered by a customer from the bistro: cake, waffles, croissant, donut, pasta, pizza, risotto.
 Each product has its price and a recipe with different ingredients.
 The ingredients have their own cost.
 For example, if a customer orders a waffle with extra topping, the topping ingredient will be added to the price of the product.

-Use the following technologies: java 8, maven, spring boot, spring data, rest and a MVC architecture (you should also have a repository layer).
+Use the following technologies: java 8, maven, spring boot, spring data, rest and an MVC architecture (you should also have a repository layer).
 Apply SOLID principles.
 Application logic will be implemented at the service layer.

 Using spring-boot-starter-data-jpa, implement a solution to perform the following actions:
 - add a product to the bistro database